bentrombley/datafox-eng-blog/_drafts/keyword-similarities.md

 * [Zaypay.com](https://datafox.co/zaypay): 0.953663005838281
 * [obopay](https://datafox.co/obopay): 0.953425806463978
 * etc...

+Using these methods, we can build a set of similar company weights for a single company.
+The engineering feat of running this portion of the algorithm across our more than 500,000 companies is an another feat entirely, which started in CoffeeScript, then re-wrote in Scala, and then re-wrote in R, but that's a subject for a separate blog post.
+Similarly, the algorithm for determining how to weight the keyword similarity compared with the other facets we use in the overall algorithm has been an interesting process.

+Here, we have shown how we are able to to use some fun frameworks and an interesting use of NLP and matrix factorization to feed clusters of related companies into our application to help our customers identify new prospects and competitors for any company in our database.

 <!-- ALSO: could plot vectors in first 2 dimensions for various keywords / companies -->